-(c) Contested case hearings of sanctions and civil penalties: Under ORS 656.740, any party that disagrees with a proposed order or proposed assessment of a civil penalty issued by the director under ORS 656.254 or 656.745 may request a hearing by the Hearings Division of the Workers' Compensation Board as follows:
+(c) Contested case hearings of sanctions and civil penalties: Under ORS 656.740, any party that disagrees with a proposed order or proposed assessment of a civil penalty issued by the director under ORS 656.254 or 656.745 may request a hearing by the Hearings Division of the Workers' Compensation Bboard as follows:

-(A) A written request for a hearing must be mailed to the administrator of the Workers' Compensation Division.
+(A) A written request for a hearing must be mailed or submitted to the administrator of the Workers' Compensation Ddivision.
 The request must specify the grounds upon which the proposed order or assessment is contested.

-(B) The request must be mailed to the administrator within 60 days after the mailing date of the order or notice of assessment.
+(B) The request must be mailed or submitted to the administrator division within 60 days after the mailing date of the order or notice of assessment.

-(C) The administrator will forward the request and other pertinent information to the Workers' Compensation Board.
+(C) The administrator division will forward the request and other pertinent information to the Workers' Compensation Bboard.